 Start by identifying your stressors and distractions at home.
 This is the first step in overcoming stress and inefficiencies.

-These realizations look different for everyone, as the intricacies of our lives obviously vary.
-Pinpointing exactly what stresses you the most and writing those things down generally, helps realization to set in.
-Display the sources of stress in a public area, so you are aware and reminded, rather than ignoring the source.
+These realizations look different for everyone, as the intricacies of our lives vary.
+Pinpointing exactly what stresses you out the most and writing those things down, generally, helps realization set in.
+Display the sources of stress in a public area, so you are aware and reminded, rather than ignoring the sources.

 I get it; this is not always possible.
-There are always going to be variables in life that are beyond our control.
-You can't predict those mornings when a child wakes up sick or the car won't start.
-At times, it can even feel like the fluidity of working from home leaves you spreading yourself thin to try to get too much done, especially if you are transitioning from life as a stay-at-home Mom to a work-at-home Mom.
+There are still going to be variables in life that are beyond our control.
+You can’t predict those mornings when a child wakes up sick or the car won’t start.
+At times, it can even feel like the fluidity of working from home leaves you spreading yourself too thin.

 But that doesn’t mean balance cannot be achieved.
 Have a loose set of scheduling guidelines, and stick to it as much as possible.
 Think of it as a template for success.
 Keep in mind that templates aren’t set in stone, and focus on the end goals rather than the exact steps to getting there.
 Then combine the characteristics of your life’s unique rhythm with deadlines that work accordingly.